stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 28 (P4L5) - Design Principles.md

 ### Foundational Concepts Quiz

-_Match the described design principal (provided in lecture) with the situation._
+_Match the described design principal (provided in lecture) with the situation_.

 - Coupling: requires more code reading
 - Cohesion: improves reusability